kings-cs/CS380-F17-MaloneySean/README.md

    The Tool Bar also contains several buttons with various features:

-   Gray Scale: Recolors all pixels of the current image to be a shade of a gray. \br Gray Scale (Parallel): Recolors all pixels of the current image to be a shade of a gray but is computer via parallelism making it much faster. \br
+   Gray Scale: Recolors all pixels of the current image to be a shade of a gray.

+   Gray Scale (Parallel): Recolors all pixels of the current image to be a shade of a gray but is computer via parallelism making it much faster.

    Sepia Tone: Recolors all pixels of the current image to be in Sepia Tone.

-   Sepia Tone (Parallel): Recolors all pixels of the current image to be in Sepia Tone but is computer via parallelism making it much faster. \br
+   Sepia Tone (Parallel): Recolors all pixels of the current image to be in Sepia Tone but is computer via parallelism making it much faster.

-   Blur: Blurs all pixels of the current image. \br
+   Blur: Blurs all pixels of the current image.

-   Blur (Parallel): Blurs all pixels of the current image, computed via parallel. \br
+   Blur (Parallel): Blurs all pixels of the current image, computed via parallel.

    A separate panel at the bottom of the main window contains additional zoom controls and a device selector.
 Here, the current level of zoom is displayed and to the left of this text are buttons labeled as + and -.
 The + will zoom in the picture by 10% and the - will zoom out by 10%.
 If the current level of